Dosage form: nasal spray

 Although systemic effects have been minimal with recommended doses, this potential increases with excessive dosages.
 Therefore, larger than recommended doses should be avoided.

-Patients should use Flunisolide at regular intervals since its effectiveness depends on its regular use.
+Information for Patients: Patients should use Flunisolide at regular intervals since its effectiveness depends on its regular use.
 The patient should take the medication as directed.
 It is not acutely effective and the prescribed dosage should not be increased.
 Instead, nasal vasoconstrictors or oral antihistamines may be needed until the effects of Flunisolide are fully manifested.
-One to 2 weeks may pass before full relief is obtained.
+One to two weeks may pass before full relief is obtained.
 The patient should contact the physician if symptoms do not improve, or if the condition worsens, or if sneezing or nasal irritation occurs.

 Persons who are on immunosuppressant doses of corticosteroids should be warned to avoid exposure to chickenpox or measles.
 Patients should also be advised that if they are exposed, medical advice should be sought without delay.